 Online social and sweepstakes poker in Maryland

 Social and sweepstakes casinos are popular throughout the country.
-These sites give players a way to play casino games online for fun and entertainment.
-The sites use virtual currencies rather than real money, and in some cases offer options to play for real cash prizes.
+These sites allow players to play casino games online for fun and entertainment.
+The sites use virtual currencies rather than real money and sometimes offer options to play for real cash prizes.

 The most popular sweepstakes online poker site is Global Poker.
-The site serves nearly every US state including Maryland, inviting players to try a variety of games using virtual currencies.
+The site serves nearly every US state, including Maryland, inviting players to try various games using virtual currencies.
 Depending on your mode of play, you may be able to redeem winnings for cash prizes.

 Ring games and tournaments on Global Poker

-Global Poker hosts regular ring games (aka cash games) as well as a selection of sit and go’s and multi-table tournaments.
-Since the site serves players in nearly every US state, the fields for tournaments can grow quite big, which in turn can make the prize pools large.
+Global Poker hosts regular ring games (aka cash games) and a selection of sit and go’s and multi-table tournaments.
+Since the site serves players in nearly every US state, the fields for tournaments can grow quite big, making the prize pools large.

 As on other online poker sites, you’ll find No Limit Texas Hold’em as the most popular variant.
-However, the site also features Pot Limit Omaha and Omaha Hi-Lo games, as well as the hold’em variant Crazy Pineapple, in which players start with three hole cards instead of two.
+However, the site also features Pot Limit Omaha and Omaha Hi-Lo games and the hold’em variant Crazy Pineapple, in which players start with three hole cards instead of two.
 There is also Surge Poker, a “fast-fold” variant only available to play online.
 And the site has Caribbean Poker, a casino table game favorite.

 As noted, multi-table tournaments are especially popular.
-There are a number of regular daily and weekly tournaments such as the Daily Hundo and the Sunday Scrimmage.
-The site also hosts frequent tournament series like the Grizzly Games, the Eagle Cup and the Rattlesnake Open.
+There are several regular daily and weekly tournaments such as the Daily Hundo and the Sunday Scrimmage.
+The site hosts frequent tournament series like the Grizzly Games, the Eagle Cup and the Rattlesnake Open.
 There are seasonal series, too, such as the Summer Ring Dash and the Spring Carnival.

 Creating a Global Poker account is a simple, quick and free process.
 You can play games for free, as well, or can purchase additional Gold Coins with which to play.
 Many Gold Coin purchases also include free Sweeps Coins.
 And if you play using Sweeps Coins, you can redeem your winnings for cash prizes.